ishapandya126/Course/HW/HW2.md

 ## Submission

 Create a private repo.
+Add the instructor and the TA(s) as collaborators to the repo.
 Submit the link to your homework [here](https://docs.google.com/forms/d/e/1FAIpQLSfQ29aj5HSxIw4UEGBg_tDymHc2PTNanIrukiAOdZyISbfZng/viewform?usp=sf_link).

 * your code
 * README.md with your answers